MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-policy-packages.md

 **You receive an error when you assign a policy package**

 This may occur if one or more policies in the package weren't created or applied successfully.
-Re-assign the policy package to your users.
+Reassign the policy package to your users.
 Retrying the operation typically fixes this issue.